alpha-dragon-org/dragon-module2-bundleAnalysis/README.md

   The amount of token supply actively held within the bundle.
 There may be multiple values to fetch, depending on the total # of active bundles.
   **Example Output:** `30.0`

+- **Metadata for each inactive bundle**

+  - **# of wallets in bundle**
+  The number of distinct wallets within the bundle.
+There may be multiple values to fetch, depending on the total # of inactive bundles.
+  **Example Output:** `10`

+  - **% total in bundle**
+  The amount of token supply that the bundle originally bought.
+There may be multiple values to fetch, depending on the total # of inactive bundles.
+  **Example Output:** `7.8`

 ### Module Output

 We have included a testing environment where you can see your live code displayed in the module.
-The live module will be interactive, meaning you can hover to reveal the metadata you retrieved for each bundle. *Note:* The module output only displays active bundles.
+The live module will be interactive, meaning you can hover to reveal the metadata you retrieved for each bundle. *Note:* The module output only displays data for active bundles.

 ---